3dprintscanner/coronacorps/src/site/index.md

 <div id="map"></div>
 <br/>

-- We work within the Holloway Wards of Islington.
+- We work within the Mildmay ward of Islington.
 - The map above shows the extent.